 One product you can consider for one or two trekking days is The Life Straw.
 This water filter is said to eliminate almost all waterborne bacteria and parasites.
 It can filter as much as 1,056 gallons (4,000 liters) of water, which is more or less what a person needs in three days.

-The product comes in a few version, namely Life Straw, LifeStraw Family, LifeStraw Go Water Bottle (for some reason I feel that the name of this model is very good; don’t ask why), LifeStraw Flex, LifeStraw Play, LifeStraw Universal, LifeStraw Community, LifeStraw Steel, and LifeStraw Mission.
+The product comes in a few versions, namely Life Straw, LifeStraw Family, LifeStraw Go Water Bottle (for some reason, I feel that the name of this model is very good; don’t ask why), LifeStraw Flex, LifeStraw Play, LifeStraw Universal, LifeStraw Community, LifeStraw Steel, and LifeStraw Mission.

 The history of LifeStraw water filters is quite interesting.
-Designed by Bestergaard Frandsen (based in Switzerland), LifeStraw was meant to be distributed for people living in developing nations where access to improved water is limited.
-The filters can also play an important role during humanitarian crises.
-For example, the product was used during the 2010 Haiti earthquake and 2011 Thailand floods.
+Designed by Bestergaard Frandsen (based in Switzerland), LifeStraw was meant to be distributed to people living in developing nations where access to improved water is limited.
+The filters are also meant to be of help during humanitarian crises.
+For example, the product was used during the 2010 Haiti earthquake and the 2011 Thailand floods.

 While the product clearly has some very important applications, not long after being launched, LifeStraw became popular as a consumer product.
 The product has received several awards, including the “Best Invention of 2005″ by Time Magazine, and was also featured in the Museum of Modern Art (New York).

 LifeStraw is made of a plastic tube 8.6 in (22 cm) long and 1.1 in (3 cm) in diameter.
 Water drawn up through the straw passes through hollow fibers designed to filter water particles through physical filtration.
 The entire process is powered by suction.